1. State Pension Forecast

 What If I Have Already Earned The Maximum State Pension?

-The maximum State pension for people reaching State Pension Age is £175.20 per week for the 2020 tax year.
-It was £168.60 per week for the 2019 tax year.
+The maximum State pension for people reaching State Pension Age is £185.15 per week for the 2022 tax year.
+It was £179.60 per week for the 2021 tax year, £175.20 per week for the 2020 tax year and £168.60 per week for the 2019 tax year.
 Should you obtain your State Pension Forecast online and it indicates that to date you have already earned exactly the same amount as the maximum State pension, then it is sensible to also apply for a State Pension Forecast by post.
 This is because we have experienced cases where some people also had an additional Protected Payment element of State pension that was not indicated by the online State Pension Forecast, but which was indicated by the postal version of the State Pension Forecast.

 What If I Have Deferred Taking My State Pension?